fortrabbit/help/docs/billing.md

 ### Consumption based billing

 There are no upfront costs or payments.
 The service is priced by usage, similar to how other cloud providers do it.
-This may break some expectations, but in practice this is the regular flow;
+This may break your expectations, but in practice this is the regular flow;

-1. A client signs up and opts in to pay for the service
+1. You sign up and opts in to pay for the service.
-2. Their App is in use for a few days
+2. Your App is in use for a few days.
-3. At the end of the month, the client receives an invoice for the preceding days
+3. At the end of the month, you receive an invoice for the preceding days.

 German users may recognize this as prorate, just like with the old telephone bill - at the end of the month, you get an invoice for the consumption during that month.

 #### Daily billing cycle